awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

 You must deploy a pipeline manually once\.
-After that, the pipeline will keep itself up to date from the source code repository, so make sure the code in the repo is the code you want deployed\.
+After that, the pipeline keeps itself up to date from the source code repository\.
+So be sure that the code in the repo is the code you want deployed\.
 Check in your changes and push to GitHub, then deploy:

 ```
 git add --all